 The University of Pittsburgh Advising and Certification Training program (Pitt ACT) is a suite of online onboarding and training materials designed for faculty and staff at Pitt who work with undergraduate students in an advising and mentoring capacity.
 The main goal of the program is to provide standard resources for all advisors and mentors across the University.
 Pitt is committed to helping advisors and mentors build networks and grow in the profession, And Pitt ACT is one key resource that allows advisors and mentors to refine their skills and advance their professional development.
+The program was launched on September 1, 2021 and has since enrolled more than 225 advisors and mentors from around the university community.

 Watch the Introduction to Pitt ACT session recording to learn more about the program.